FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 10. 'antiCheat' - turns the anticheat on or off
 11. 'isTeleporting' - this tells that anticheat when a player is teleporting (remember to set it to false when you're done with a teleport)
 12. 'useDetectionPoint' - determines if the anticheat will teleport the player back to a previous known good positon or a detection zone for when someone gets detected for cheating, some detections override this setting due to their nature.

+(Next Update) 13. 'speedLeniency' - makes the speed detection more lenient or more aggressive values from 1 to 3.5 because anything more then that you might aswell just turn of the speed detection entirely (if you really want it unlocked you can remove the recommended range.)

 # **{Debug}**